ivanursul/ivanursul/_posts/2019-01-05-serverless-telegram-chat-bot.markdown

 Before you deploy your Lambda project on AWS, you need to have credentials configured on your local machine.

-You need to following this 5 steps:
+You need to follow this 5 steps:

 * Log in to your AWS Account, at the right corner, click on your name and go to **My Security Credentials**
 * Go to **Users** section and create a user
-* Specify username and choose **Programmatic access**
+* Specify a username and choose **Programmatic access**
 * On **Permissions** page, choose **Attach existing policies directly** and choose **AdministratorAccess**.
 You can play around with IAM and choose more gradual permissions, I chose **AdministratorAccess** for demo purposes.
 * After you review and create a user, you will be redirected to a page where you can download CSV credentials.
 You will get access key and secret access key.